cpcloudnl/dane-smtp/README.md

 > Always use SHA-256(1).
 Do [NOT](https://datatracker.ietf.org/doc/html/rfc7671#section-10.1.2) use type Full(0).
 > In the future you want to use [both of these hashes](https://datatracker.ietf.org/doc/html/rfc7672#section-5).
-> When SHA2-512 becomes mandatory for applications to implement (as defined in future RFCs): You would be using that mandatory algorithm(s) only.
+> When SHA2-512 (and any upcoming algorithms) become mandatory for applications to implement (as defined in future RFCs).
+Then you would be using those mandatory algorithm(s) only.

-> In summary: Use SHA-256 for now.
-Care about SHA-512 (and any upcoming algorithms) later.
+> 👉 Use SHA-256 for now.
+Care about SHA-512 later.

 ### 4. Certificate Association Data